Past Exhibits

 Whether we are collectively preparing and making it, or eating it as a group, food brings people together in community.

-To help celebrate Canada’s 150th birthday, the Provincial Archives of Alberta highlighted 150 events that happened for the first time in Canada that featured a unique Alberta connection.
+To celebrate Canada’s 150th birthday, the Provincial Archives of Alberta highlighted 150 events that happened for the first time in Canada that featured a unique Alberta connection.

 The exhibit of artist, former archivist and third generation prairie woman Marlena Wyman was inspired by the 1920 diary of Alberta homesteader Alda Dale Randall, held in the collection of the Provincial Archives of Alberta.
 In her art practice, Wyman honours early prairie women and sheds light on their contributions that are often hidden in the shadows of the western settlement story.

-This exhibit celebrates the hundredth anniversary of the Alberta Legislature Building.
+This exhibit celebrated the hundredth anniversary of the Alberta Legislature Building.
 Rising 176 feet into the prairie sky, the building is faced with granite and sandstone and the interior is finished with over two thousand tons of marble.
 The grand structure is a symbolic anchor for the province - a reminder of its past and a vision for its future.

 Les Francophones en Alberta: Courage et détermination told the story of the French in Alberta based on the holdings of the Provincial Archives of Alberta.
 The exhibit traced the history of the French Albertans through its associations, both economic and cultural, its religious works, and its early pioneering work.